Former NFL first-round pick to work with Wolf Pack offense

 Fajardo looks sharp in first scrimmage of camp

 Hawai'i '04, New Mexico Highlands `07

-One of the top passing minds in the country, Nick Rolovich returns for year two of his Nevada tenure and will assume all aspects of the offensive control for the Wolf Pack as he serves as the team's offensive coordinator and quarterbacks coach.
+One of the top offensive minds in the country, Nick Rolovich returns for year four of his Nevada tenure and possesses all aspects of the offensive control for the Wolf Pack as he serves as the team's offensive coordinator and quarterbacks coach.

 Rolovich came to Nevada after a wildly productive four-year run at Hawai`i, where he directed one of the top passing offenses in the nation.
 He was the quarterbacks coach all four seasons and spent the last two years as the Warriors' offensive coordinator.

 For the three years Rolovich had play-calling duties at Hawai`i (2009-2011), the Warriors threw for 13,915 yards - an average of 347.9 yards per game - and 96 touchdowns.
 That includes the 2010 season in which Hawai'i averaged 394.29 yards per game and led the nation in passing offense while finishing sixth in the nation in total offense.
 That year, Rolovich guided quarterback Bryant Moniz to the top of the total offense chart and to an eighth-place standing in passing efficiency.